XiaoqingHan/O-M-work/README.md

-# O-M-work
+# Operation and Maintenance work at BGI
-BGI O&amp;M work, including monitor sources, find cromwell
+monitor sources, find cromwell
+Backup data to the tape library